Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation: Evaluation

+The contact patch estimations are shown in Figure \ref{fig:all_patches} for a qualitative evaluation of contact patch geometry.
+The average symmetric RMSE analysis per strain state is shown in Table \ref{table:results}.
 Although our proposed fusion algorithm is simple, it generalizes well across our object dataset and strain range, outperforming all of the baselines on average (Figure 7).
 Fusing both the tactile and proximity modalities is key to overcoming the shortcomings of each modality: the proximity modality tends to overestimate contact while tactile thresholding tends to underestimate contact.

+We highlight the fusion algorithm performance for the cup, which requires segmenting two separate contacts with the base and the handle.
+For the medium and high strain experiments, the fusion algorithm is the only method capable of accurately distinguishing theses separate contacts.

+Generally, the proximity modality overestimates contact because it cannot directly sense contact with the object.
+Tactile thresholding underestimates contact because there is not one threshold that can be applied across all strain ranges.
+Additionally, tactile thresholding struggles to distinguish two separate contacts.

 There are only two specific cases where a baseline has a lower RMSE than the fused contact patch: the proximity-only estimations in the high-strain octopus contact patch and the low-strain cube patch.
 With both of these cases, the proximity-only baseline overestimation of the contact patch better captured the ground-truth contact patch geometry than the underestimation from the fusion algorithm.
 In all other cases, the fusion algorithm consistently produced the most accurate contact patch with the lowest RMSE error.

+In some low strain experiments, the membrane mechanics model failed to produce an estimate of the contact patch, because the deformation is within the same magnitude as the simulated depth camera noise and thus indistinguishable.
+We note that the contact patch geometry estimate is dominated by the coarseness of the mesh.